 Additional lower- and moderate-income units in the city will improve access to housing in the city for residents who would otherwise be priced out of the housing market or experience a cost-burden, a category that has historically included communities of color.
 As shown in Figure 3-44, Percent Unit Capacity and City Acreage by Non-White Population, 39.2 percent of the city acreage has a non-White population above 60.0 percent, primarily in the Valley Glen community and the eastern side of the city north of East A Street with the highest concentration in the northeast block group adjacent to the city's industrial and non-residential uses.
 Almost one-half (45.9 percent) of the city acreage falls in areas with a non-White population between 50.0 and 59.0 percent, including the city center and Sutton at Parklane neighborhoods and the northwestern SR 113 tract.
-The Homestead sites are identified within the 9.2 percent of the city with a non-White population between 41.0 and 50.0 percent.
-No sites are identified in the remaining 5.7 percent of the city acreage below 40.0 percent non-White population.
+The Homestead sites are identified within the 9.2 percent of the city acreage below 40.0 percent non-White population.

-FIGURE 3-44, PERCENT UNIT CAPACITY AND CITY ACREAGE BY NON-WHITE POPULATION
+FIGURE 3-44: PERCENT UNIT CAPACITY AND CITY ACREAGE BY NON-WHITE POPULATION